Detrimental role of fluctuations in the resource dependency networks: Surplus distribution model

-Apart from the parameters of the producing distribution $p(x;\beta_i)$, the Network Fitness $F$ is also affected by the network topology.
 In this paper, we restrict ourselves to studying only the degree distribution of the network.
-In particular, we want to see how the fluctuations in the generation of resources affect the network fitness for two typical classes of degree distributions: peaked and heavy-tailed.
+In particular, we want to see how the fluctuations in the production of resources affect the network fitness for two typical classes of degree distributions: peaked and heavy-tailed.
 As archetypal examples of these two classes, we choose Poisson and Power-law degree distributions.
 The configuration model of networks is a random graph model with a given degree sequence.
-However, in the limit of large network size ($n\to\infty$), this model can be thought of as a random graph model with a given degree distribution if a degree sequence is drawn from the specified distribution \cite{Newman2001}.
+However, in the limit of large network size ($n\to\infty$), this model can be thought of as a random graph model with a given degree distribution if a degree sequence is drawn from that distribution \cite{Newman2001}.
 As mentioned above, in this paper we are only interested in studying the effect of degree-distribution on the network fitness, and hence we use the configuration model with Poisson and Power-law degree distributions to generate the substrate networks.
 The corresponding networks are also known as the Erd{\H o}s-R{\'e}nyi network and the Scale-free network respectively.
 Henceforth, in this paper we refer to these two networks as ER and SF networks respectively.
 The only problem with the use of the configuration model is that it also allows multi-edges and self-loops.
 In our simulations, we remove all self-loops and we collapse all the multi-edges to single weighted edges with weights given by corresponding multiplicities.
 We then make the fraction of surplus shared along each edge proportional to its weight.

 It is important to make sure while comparing results for ER and SF networks that they have the same average degree.
 If $k_{\text{min}}$ denotes the minimum degree value in a SF network, its normalized power-law degree distribution has the form: